gv-4/iitbhuwifi-release/README.md

 ## ✨ Features

-- 🔐 Automatic login using your IITBHU credentials
+- 🔐 Automatic login using your IIT(BHU) credentials
 - 📶 Detects the captive portal automatically
 - 🌐 Verifies internet connectivity after login
 - 🔄 Keeps the session alive with automatic re-login